A Doncaster school excludes pupils more often than any other in England

 The Laurel Academy – state-funded secondary – 44.9

-All academies were approached for a comment, the only response came from a spokesperson for Astrea Academy Woodfields who said: “The vast majority of our students are a credit to our school community and help to make our school a safe and enjoyable place to learn.
+All academies were approached for a comment, we received two responses.
+A spokesperson for Astrea Academy Woodfields who said: “The vast majority of our students are a credit to our school community and help to make our school a safe and enjoyable place to learn.

 "A minority of our students account for a significant proportion of exclusions.
 These are too high and our school leaders are working hard to support all our students to meet our high expectations.

-Note: Updated: Doncaster school excludes pupils more often than any other in England